CBEP-SoCB/CDO-Portland-Jetport_sum/Analysis/Analysis_of_max,_min_and_averages.md

 ```

 So, mean annual temperature has increased about 0.037 degrees F per
 year, or about one degree C every twenty seven years.
-(Note thast this
+(Note that this
-“average” may not be what we woulnd normally consider an average – I
+“average” may not be what we would normally consider an average – we
-believe it’s the average of daily aversges of maximum and minimum
+believe it’s the average of daily averages of maximum and minimum
 temperatures.)

 ### Trend in Minimum Temperature